Cleanup, Recycling, and Recovery on the Alaska Peninsula

 What is the project and why is it important?

-The Ocean Plastic Recovery Project (OPRP) will conduct cleanups on the Alaska peninsula within the Katmai National Park - a remote park that is known for its scenic beauty but also a place that receives a significant amount of marine debris each year.
-OPRP teams will sail from Kodiak aboard a large tender vessel and then deploy on small boats to target shorelines, gathering and removing debris back to the tender vessel.
+The Ocean Plastics Recovery Project (OPR) will conduct cleanups on the Alaska peninsula within the Katmai National Park - a remote park that is known for its scenic beauty but also a place that receives a significant amount of marine debris each year.
+OPR teams will sail from Kodiak aboard a large tender vessel and then deploy on small boats to target shorelines, gathering and removing debris back to the tender vessel.
 This debris will then be sorted and containerized for shipping.

 For more information about this project, visit the Marine Debris Program Clearinghouse.